Ancient abodes: the world's oldest homes may surprise you

 Ancient abodes that have survived into the 21st century

 They certainly don't build them like they used to!
-The world's oldest intact homes, constructed many centuries ago, have stood the test of time and witnessed huge changes in human history.
+Constructed many centuries ago, the world's oldest intact homes have stood the test of time and witnessed huge changes in human history.

-Click or scroll on as we take a trip back through the ages, from incredible cave houses to stunning manors, and discover the most venerable residences on the planet that are still standing.
+Read on to take a trip back through the ages and discover the most venerable residences on the planet that are still inhabited today, from astonishing cave houses to noble manors.

 Kandovan cave houses, Osku, Iran